High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPSC in the Literature

 \subsection{Finance}

 HPSC has revolutionized modern finance, enabling real-time analytics, high-dimensional inference, and complex simulation-based estimation across a wide range of applications, including portfolio optimization, volatility modeling, credit risk scoring, and derivative pricing.
 Early studies by \cite{zenios1999high} highlighted the role of HPC in accelerating Monte Carlo–based security pricing and Value-at-Risk models, while \cite{liyanage2017utilizing} demonstrated how such simulations could be radically optimized through vectorization and parallelization.
 Building on this, \cite{guo2023hxpy} introduced \textit{HXPY}, a high-performance data pipeline that leverages SIMD (Single Instruction Multiple Data) and CUDA to outperform legacy tools in financial time-series processing.
-GPU acceleration now plays a central role in volatility estimation~\citep{zou2015volatility, gruber2017bayesian}, particle filtering for stochastic volatility~\citep{hurn2015estimating}, and portfolio optimization~\citep{sipos2017parallel} and MCMC for autoregressive hidden Markov models in option pricing~\citep{sipos2019parallel}.
 Parallelization has also enhanced nonparametric risk-neutral density estimation, as seen in bandwidth-optimized approaches for options pricing~\citep{monteiro2023parallel}.
 Stochastic simulation frameworks for pricing and sensitivity analysis~\citep{dixon2012monte, dixon2014accelerating, kucherenko2023quasi} continue to benefit from high-throughput GPU implementations.
-Machine learning (ML) integration is a growing trend.
+Moreover, machine learning (ML) integration is a growing trend.
 CUDA-enabled ML pipelines have been applied to real-time stock forecasting~\citep{kumari2020cuda}, while parallelized ML approaches have accelerated credit risk scoring~\citep{hentosh2022ml}.
 Scalable Bayesian workflows for financial time series~\citep{casarin2016embarrassingly} push the limits of high-dimensional modeling.
-Algorithmic innovations—such as parallel minorization–maximization algorithms for heteroscedastic regression~\citep{nguyen2016block}—have helped bridge the gap between statistical accuracy and computational speed.
+Algorithmic innovations, such as parallel minorization–maximization algorithms for heteroscedastic regression~\citep{nguyen2016block}, have helped bridge the gap between statistical accuracy and computational speed.
 Recent works highlight the importance of the design trade-offs~\citep{inggs2013heterogeneous, jain2015accelerating, mudnic2017european}, emphasizing the need to balance model complexity, runtime constraints, and inference accuracy.
 Advances in massively parallel market environments for financial reinforcement learning~\citep{wang2025parallel} and high-fidelity calibration objectives for agent-based financial market simulations~\citep{wang2025alleviating} underscore the convergence of algorithmic modeling and high-performance engineering, while parallel Bayesian inference for stock price prediction on Apache Spark~\citep{hariadi2020prediction} further exemplifies this trend.
 As financial systems demand greater speed and precision, HPSC has become a critical pillar in the computational infrastructure of quantitative finance.